abc-research/nurse2021/_pages/submissionPaper.md

 ## PAPER FORMAT
 - The paper should not exceed 6 pages.
 - ACM requires all UbiComp/ISWC 2021 submissions to use the ACM SIGCHI Master Article template with 2 columns.
 This applies to all submissions including adjunct proceedings (i.e. for UbiComp/ISWC workshops).
 You can find the template and more info at TEMPLATES ISWC/UBICOMP2021.
+- All participants need to cite [the dataset paper](https://dl.acm.org/doi/abs/10.1145/3351244) in their paper.
 - Submissions do not need to be anonymous.
 - Link to submit paper: Will be opened after 10th June.